 So if you are planning to visit Nepal, a trekking to Everest Base Camp must be on the top of your list of things to do in Nepal.

 If you were wondering what the best time to trek Everest base camp is, you’d be happy to know what we are about to tell you.
 Mount Everest Base Camp trekking is one such activity that you can set off on at any time throughout the year.

 However, April, May, early June, October, and November are deemed the most favorable months and the best time to trek Everest Base Camp.
 During these months, the skies are clear, the days are sunny and bright, and the temperatures drop below freezing point, offering you the best trekking conditions and unobstructed views of the peak.

 The winds are serene and calm that allows trekkers to trek comfortably along the mountain, rising gradually amidst the snow and the ice glaciers.
-Needless to say, it is still a mountain and even okay temperatures there require that you pack some warm clothes.
+It is still a mountain, and even okay temperatures there require that you pack some warm clothes.

-TRAINING FOR THE TREK TO EVEREST BASE CAMP
+TRAINING FOR THE TREKKING TO EVEREST BASE CAMP

 Before you pack your bags and start off your trekking adventure, you need to know a few things related to your safety and security.
 Anyone who wishes to explore Everest Base Camp is examined thoroughly—including their prior health records to ensure that they don’t have a condition of the heart of other organs—before they are deemed fit for the Everest Base Camp short trek.